Beyond The One Line

 The conference was dedicated to the notion that many professionals are working on the same problem from very different perspectives – how human factors and psychology impact grid operations.
 Together, by communicating and collaborating, we create a shared knowledge base that can lead to the improvement of situational awareness and the effectiveness of power grid management tools, and establishes a more resilient and reliable grid system for everyone.

-Here at ResilientGrid, we think constantly about what it means to provide control room operators - and electric utilities as a whole - with the technologies that have the best chance of enabling success, of reducing the risk of failure or incident, and of keeping the power flowing.
+What does it means to provide control room operators - and electric utilities as a whole - with the technologies that have the best chance of enabling success, of reducing incidents, and of keeping the power flowing.
 A major part of that is increasing situational awareness, and enabling existing technologies to improve, rather than stand in the way of control room operators achieving success.
 One of the biggest hurdles is the simple fact that the speed and complexity of our technology has changed, and the way we present information to operators has not kept pace accordingly.

 Just a few years ago, the pace of managing power grid systems used to be a good deal slower and easier to comprehend.
 The control room operator could come in, grab a coffee, stand in the back of the room and take in the situation presented on the map board one line with its green and red lights, representing open and closed breakers across the system.
 Anomalies and conditions requiring a response were fairly straightforward to observe and address.
 Operators routinely used laser pointers to highlight issues on the power grid map so that they could quickly and efficiently share information with colleagues and everybody shared a similar level of situational awareness.